Tribute concert held for music promoter who was killed in hit-and-run

 More than 30 bands performed at the concert Saturday night to honor the late promoter.
 Ballinger owned Barleycorns and the Elbowroom and was known for always trying to help up-and-coming musicians.

-A friend of Kenneth’s, Alex Anthemides, stated, “it’s a tribute to his life and what he brought to everyone.
+A friend of Kenneth’s, Alex Anthemides, stated, “It’s a tribute to his life and what he brought to everyone.
 He helped so many people out.”

 “I don’t think anyone could be prouder.
 He was a great man in this city.
 It’s beautiful to see he brought all these people together.
 Everyone is having fun,” said Kenneth’s dad, Bruce Ballinger.